Statue of Jan Kiliński: History

 The monument was removed in March 1942, while the city was under the German occupation during the Second World War.
 It was ordered by the authorities, in the retaliation to Polish resistance movement removing a German propagandist plaque from the Nicolaus Copernicus Monument on 11 February.
 Originally it was planned for it to be destroyed, however thanks to efforts of historian Stanisław Lorentz, the monument was spared by the authorities.
 It was instead placed in a warehouse of the National Museum in Warsaw.
 Soon after, on the building walls the resistance movement wrote "Jam tu ludu W-wy.
 [Warszawy] – Kiliński Jan", which translates to "People of Warsaw, I am here – Kiliński Jan".
 There were also circulated pamphlets, credited to Copernicus himself, which read "In retaliation for destruction of the Kiliński Monument, I declare the winter will be prolonged to another 6 weeks".
 Coincidentally, harsh winter weather indeed lasted unusually long.

 The monument at the Krasiński Square in 1946.

 It was one of a few moments in Warsaw that survived the war.
 The statue however suffered minor damages such as breakage of a right elbow and both arms.
 It was renovated in 1946 in Bracia Łopieńscy workshop.
-It was unvailed the same year at the Third of May Avenue in front of the Warsaw National Museum, as one of the first monuments following the end of the war.
+It was unveiled the same year at the Third of May Avenue in front of the Warsaw National Museum, as one of the first monuments following the end of the war.
 On 1 September 1946, it was relocated to its original location at the Krasiński Square.
 It was moved again on 15 November 1959, to Podwale Street, next to the intersection with Piekarska Street.
 The location was chosen, as it was near what used to be Russian embassy in the 18th century.
 Kiliński lead an attack on it during the Kościuszko Uprising on 17 April 1794.
 The statue was placed on a new granite pedestal, which was founded by the local artisans.
 The relief by Walenty Smyczyński was not embedded again into the structure, and remains in the collection of the Museum of Warsaw instead.